Annual presentation to faculty and staff members highlights R&D, philanthropy, athletics, and leadership in diversity and equity.

 Established in 1965, the awards honor educators for their research, teaching effectiveness, and contributions to their professions and to campus life.

-Dr. Salah Massoud and Dr. Mark Zappi are the Distinguished Professor Award honorees.
-Massoud is a professor of chemistry.
-Zappi is a chemical engineering professor.
+Dr. Jamal Khattak and Dr. Radhey Srivastava are this year’s Distinguished Professor Award honorees.
+Khattak is a professor of civil engineering.
+Srivastava is a professor of chemistry.

 The Dr. Ray P. Authement Excellence in Teaching Award is named for the University’s fifth president.
 It has recognized faculty commitment to teaching and innovation since 1992.

-The Leadership in Service Award recipient is Dr. Geoffrey Stewart, an associate professor of marketing in the B.I.
-Moody III College of Business Administration.
+The Leadership Service Award recipient is Kiwana McClung, an associate professor in the School of Architecture and Design.

 The Foundation first presented the award in 2016.
 It honors a faculty member who combines service learning with classroom instruction to forge skills and knowledge that students can apply to community leadership opportunities.

 The University selects the honorees based on recommendations from a faculty committee.
 Each recipient receives a $5,000 stipend.

 Profiles of the recipients follow.